John Adams: Opponent of Stamp Act

-Adams rose to prominence leading widespread opposition to the Stamp Act of 1765.
-The Act was imposed by the British Parliament without consulting the American legislatures.
-It required payment of a direct tax by the colonies for stamped documents, and was designed to pay for the costs of Britain's war with France.
+Adams rose to prominence leading widespread opposition to the Stamp Act.
+The Act was passed by the British Parliament without consulting colonial American legislatures, and required payment of a direct tax by the colonies for stamped documents, and was designed to pay for the costs of the Seven Years' War.
 Power of enforcement was given to British vice admiralty courts, rather than common law courts.
 These Admiralty courts acted without juries and were greatly disliked.
 The Act was despised for both its monetary cost and implementation without colonial consent, and encountered violent resistance, preventing its enforcement.
-Adams authored the "Braintree Instructions" in 1765, in the form of a letter sent to the representatives of Braintree in the Massachusetts legislature.
-In it, he explained that the Act should be opposed since it denied two fundamental rights guaranteed to all Englishmen (and which all free men deserved): rights to be taxed only by consent and to be tried by a jury of one's peers.
-The instructions were a succinct and forthright defense of colonial rights and liberties, and served as a model for other towns' instructions.
+Adams authored the "Braintree Instructions" in 1765, in a letter sent to the representatives of Braintree in the Massachusetts legislature.
+It explained that the Act should be opposed since it denied two fundamental rights guaranteed to all Englishmen (and which all free men deserved): to be taxed only by consent and to be tried by a jury of one's peers.
+The instructions were a succinct and forthright defense of colonial rights and liberties, and served as a model for other towns.

 Adams also reprised his pen name "Humphrey Ploughjogger" in opposition to the Stamp Act in August of that year.
 Included were four articles to the Boston Gazette.
-The articles were republished in The London Chronicle in 1768 as True Sentiments of America, also known as A Dissertation on the Canon and Feudal Law.
+The articles were republished in The London Chronicle in 1768 as True Sentiments of America, or A Dissertation on the Canon and Feudal Law.
 He also spoke in December before the governor and council, pronouncing the Stamp Act invalid in the absence of Massachusetts representation at Parliament.
 He noted that many protests were sparked by a popular sermon of Boston minister Jonathan Mayhew, invoking Romans 13 to justify insurrection.
-While Adams took a strong stand against the Act in writing, he rebuffed attempts by Samuel Adams, a leader in the popular protest movements, to involve him in mob actions and public demonstrations.
+While Adams strongly opposed the Act in writing, he rebuffed attempts by Samuel Adams, a leader in the popular protest movements, to involve him in mob actions and public demonstrations.
 In 1766, a town meeting of Braintree elected Adams as a selectman.

 With the repeal of the Stamp Act in early 1766, tensions with Britain temporarily eased.
 Putting politics aside, Adams moved his family to Boston in April 1768 to focus on his law practice.
-The family rented a clapboard house on Brattle Street that was known locally as the "White House".
-He, Abigail, and the children lived there for a year, then moved to Cold Lane; still, later, they moved again to a larger house in Brattle Square in the center of the city.
+The family rented a house on Brattle Street that was known locally as the "White House".
+He, Abigail, and the children lived there for a year, then moved to Cold Lane; later they moved again to a larger house in Brattle Square in the center of the city.
 In 1768, Adams successfully defended the merchant John Hancock, who was accused of violating British acts of trade in the Liberty Affair.
-With the death of Jeremiah Gridley and the mental collapse of Otis, Adams became Boston's most prominent lawyer.
+With the death of Jeremiah Gridley and the mental collapse of James Otis Jr., Adams became Boston's most prominent lawyer.
+On June 7, 1770, Adams succeeded James Bowdoin, who had vacated his seat, as a member of the Massachusetts House of Representatives.
+He served in this capacity until April 16, 1771.